Abbey Academies Trust Listening Period

 Key considerations:

-• Our desire to improve capacity (leadership, school improvement, central services)
+• The opportunity to improve capacity (leadership, school improvement and central services) to provide the very best for our communities.

 What happens if we do merge?